ps1899/Genetic-Algorithm-TSP/README.md

 <img width="538" alt="Screenshot 2023-06-11 at 1 43 46 AM" src="https://github.com/ps1899/Genetic-Algorithm/assets/52563094/0c9c3f86-b64b-4eda-8afb-ab06e3563f52">

 Here in this repository, I have demonstrated an end-to-end code of each and every step of Genetic Algorithm which is used to solve the Traveling
 Salesman Problem (TSP).
-In the 'geneticAlgorithm.ipynb', I have critically explained all the steps coded in Python in a similar manner as flow diagram above.
+In the '*geneticAlgorithm.ipynb*', I have critically explained all the steps coded in Python in a similar manner as flow diagram above.

 TSP can be described as follows: